SiLiKhon/TPC-FastSim/model_export/README.md

 *Note: this was only tested in a clean CentOS environment (in the docker container above), there might be conflicts with the main environment used for model training and evaluation.*

-The `setup_centos.sh` script also creates a symlink to the `model_export/model_v4` folder and puts it into `tensorflow`.
+The `setup_centos.sh` script also creates a symlink to the `model_export/model_v4` folder (which should contain the `*.pbtxt` files describing the exported model) and puts it into `tensorflow`.
 This folder contains bazel build instructions and needs to be inside the `tensorflow` directory to be built.
 ```bash
 ./setup_centos.sh
 ```